-Love science but don't want to work in a lab?
-No problem, there are plenty of opportunities available to you.
+If you love science but don't want to work in a lab there are a number of options available to you.
+You could work in publishing, consultancy or even patent law and in industries as diverse as communications, business and manufacturing.
 Here are just a few jobs to consider.

 Communication and outreach

 This area of work is about sharing scientific knowledge and information with non-experts, and explaining or presenting it in an easy to understand way.